Hip-hop: First commercial recordings

 Three months later, Chic released "Good Times".
 It became a number one single on August 18.
 The track quickly became a favorite for rappers.
 As it climbed the pop charts on August 2, Sylvia Robinson, the singer and owner of Sugar Hill Records, hired a band to recreate "Good Times" in the studio.
 Looking to cash in on the hip-hop trend, Robinson assembled The Sugarhill Gang to rap over the instrumental.
 They recycled phrases from other rappers like The Cold Crush Brothers.
-It was a Top 40 single, and what had become passé in the Bronx exploded in popularity around the country.
+The track, released as "Rapper's Delight", was a Top 40 single, and what had become passé in the Bronx exploded in popularity around the country.
 The arrival of mainstream hip-hop recordings has been described as "The First Death of Hip-Hop".

 Another early rap record, from an artist in the disco scene, was Joe Bataan's 1979 track "Rap-O Clap-O." Bataan had already achieved popularity within the Latin community thanks to his unique blend of boogaloo, salsa, and soul, and the song became a hit in Europe.

 One of the composers of "Good Times", Nile Rodgers had been exposed to hip-hop in 1978 when Debbie Harry and Chris Stein from Blondie took him to a show.
 Rodgers and his co-writer Bernard Edwards sued Sugar Hill Records for copyright infringement and won songwriting credit on "Rapper's Delight".

 In 1971, one city councilman had dubbed Philadelphia "The Graffiti Capital of the World".
 It was one of the first hip-hop centers outside of New York, and by 1979, hip-hop recordings such as Jocko Henderson's "Rhythm Talk" and Lady B's "To the Beat, Y'all" were emerging from the city.

 Mercury Records was the first major label to sign a rapper.
 In 1979, they released Kurtis Blow's "Christmas Rappin'" which sold 400,000 copies.
 The song peaked at number 30 on the UK singles chart on December 15 that year and went on to become a holiday classic.
 In 1980, Blow's "The Breaks" (1980) was the first hip-hop single certified gold.